-- Minimum grade point average - Minimum credit hour completion rate; 67% of attempted vs. earned - Has not exceeded 150% of required hours - Completion of a degree within a maximum number of credit hours
+- Minimum grade point average - Minimum credit hour completion rate: 67% of attempted vs. earned (semester AND cumulative are both checked for completion rates) - Has not exceeded 150% of required hours - Completion of a degree within a maximum number of credit hours

 These standards are applied uniformly to all Warren Wilson College financial aid applicants.
-If a student meets these standards, they are eligible to be considered for financial aid.
-If a student does not meet these standards, they will not be eligible to receive financial aid.
+If students meet these standards, they are eligible to be considered for financial aid.
+If students do not meet these standards, they are not eligible to receive financial aid.
 Procedures for re-establishing financial aid eligibility are described in this policy.
 Financial aid is defined as all federally-funded aid programs, all state-funded student assistance programs, and all institutionally funded programs. (except as otherwise noted).

-In this policy, "eligible for financial aid" means that a student meets the standards of Satisfactory Academic Progress (SAP) Policy for Financial Aid.
+In this policy, "eligible for financial aid" means that a student meets the standards of the Satisfactory Academic Progress (SAP) Policy for Financial Aid.
 A student must also meet all other financial aid requirements in order to receive financial aid.